 No it’s not, if you hire Cyle

 He is the decorator who makes a difference; The Good Guys...

-"When Cyle approached me about Good Guys decorating, I immediately knew it would be a success.
-He is very motivated, talented and socially conscious young man, who initially accessed Carney’s for support, but have since brought into our virtuous cycle and now wants to give back to society.
+"When Cyle approached me 3 years ago about Good Guys decorating, I immediately knew it would be a success.
+He is very motivated, talented and socially conscious young man, who initially accessed Carney’s for support, but have since brought into our virtuous cycle and has been giving back to society since.

 Not only is he a expert in painting and decorating, but also in understanding the difficulties a lot of our participants face, such as social isolation, child poverty etc. He is passionate about his cause and has often supported us at Carney’s events.
 He even donated his time to give our centre a lick of paint and we have been very happy with the result!

 I am delighted that he has asked us to help in nominating people that they can support and we have already had a lot of interest!"

 George Turner, CEO, Carney's Community

 Free decorating for people in need - how does that work?

 As a business, Cyle promise's decorating of the highest standard.

-Then, for NO extra cost at all, Our clients are able to be a part of our give back system and can rest ensure knowing that people in need can have their room done without charge.
+Then, for NO extra cost at all, His clients are able to be a part of his give back system and can rest ensure knowing that people in need can have their room done without charge.

-So as The Good Guys Decorating complete each job, a fund builds up to cover them to do work for those in need, (eg children living in poverty or those with mental health issues) but unable to afford it.
+So as The Good Guys Decorating complete each job, a fund builds up to cover them to do work for those in need each month, (eg children living in poverty or those with mental health issues) but unable to afford it.
 That way, everyone’s a winner!

 It would be nice to think Cyle possess superpowers, sadly, He don’t.
-But his business plan benefits from extra energy, provided by them being sponsored by Dulux Decorating Centre, Dulux Academy and Dunelm, supporting each one of their Give Backs with free paint and complete new rooms for the young people selected for these Give Backs.
+But his business benefits from extra energy, provided by them being sponsored by Dulux Decorating Centre, Dulux Academy and Dunelm, supporting each one of their Give Backs with free paint and complete new rooms for the young people selected for these Give Backs.